 Slugs and snails are easily identifiable and can often be found at the scene of the crime.
-Some insects are similarly easy to spot; particularly blackfly, which cluster around certain crops in the summer.
+Some insects are similarly easy to spot; particularly blackflies, which clusters around certain crops in the summer.

 Larger animals such as rabbits, deer, and even badgers can be harder to catch and keep out, especially as they normally strike at night.
-However, these animals cause the quickest and greatest destruction to your plants, so need stopping sooner rather than later.
+However, these animals cause the quickest and greatest destruction to your plants, so need to stop sooner rather than later.

 Step 2: Put Up Fencing

 If you have a garden you want to keep looking lovely, then installing a solid fence is the best – and often only – way to keep larger animals out.
 Although panels can be expensive to buy and maintain, a fence is always an effective solution.